 That is because wife's lawyer did not prepare trial documents and showed up scared at trial and asking for a continuance just months after opposing our reasonable request for a continuance to get up to speed on the case.

 Wife's counsel was given a 6 month continuance of trial by our assigned trial judge (who frankly didn't seem interested in conducting a trial on any matter anytime soon).
 We kept our client's billing to a minimum and came back to court 6 months later still ready for trial.

-The Court ruled entirely in our client’s favor, adopting every requested order we requested for in our trial brief, and then ordered our firm to prepare the formal judgment, which we did and which was entered.
-Husband won big.
+The trial proceeded.
+The Court ruled entirely in our client's favor, adopting every requested order we requested for in our trial brief, and then ordered our firm to prepare the formal judgment, which we did and which was entered.